-On October 27, 1975, Robert Poulin committed a rampage school shooting at St. Pius X High School in Ottawa, Canada.
-He shot 7 people, killing one of them, and then killed himself.
-Prior to the shooting at the school, Robert had killed a girl in his home (after raping her).
-Robert's rampage attack was documented in a book called The Rape of a Normal Mind by Chris Cobb and Bob Avery.1 Because the attack occurred over 30 years ago and the book is hard to find, Poulin's story is not well-known.
+On 27 October 1975, Robert Poulin committed a rampage school shooting at St. Pius X High School in Ottawa, Canada.
+He shot seven people, killing one of them, and then killed himself.
+Prior to the shooting at the school, Robert had killed a girl in his home, after raping her.
+Robert's rampage attack is documented in a book called The Rape of a Normal Mind, by Chris Cobb and Bob Avery.
+Because the attack occurred over thirty years ago and the book is hard to find, Poulin's story is not well-known.
 Thus, basic details will be presented here (all the facts are drawn from Cobb and Avery).